-2 The purpose of the ordinance amendments is to establish land use regulations concerning the personal cultivation of cannabis for medicinal or adult use within the coastal zone portion of Humboldt County.
+2 The purpose of the ordinance amendments is to establish land use regulations concerning the cannabis dispensaries within the coastal zone portion of Humboldt County.

 Policy UL-P21 of the 2017 Humboldt County General Plan states: Cultivation of medical cannabis shall be regulated by ordinance to provide for the health, safety, and welfare of the community, but shall not interfere with the patient's right to medical cannabis.
 The General Plan policy was finalized prior to California State approval of recreational cannabis, and thus this policy should be understood to apply to both medical and recreational cannabis regulations.
-This policy states the clear intent of the county that cannabis activities shall be regulated in order to protect the public, health safety and welfare.
+This policy states the clear intent of the county that cannabis activities including the sale of cannabis from dispensaries shall be regulated in order to protect the public, health safety and welfare.
 This ordinance accomplishes that objective.

-The modifications approved by the Coastal Commission align the Personal Use Ordinance with the County's Local Coastal Plans as described in the findings approved by the Coastal Commission in the August 7, 2019 staff report.
+The modifications approved by the Coastal Commission align the Dispensaries Ordinance with the County's Local Coastal Plans as described in the findings approved by the Coastal Commission in the August 7, 2019 staff report.